-For undergraduate students, we offer BADM 301: Careers in the Global Economy, we provide an eight-week "how to" course that teaches each participant the nuts and bolts of job search while developing individual marketing materials for use in the student's search, including a professional resume.
-Students also develop interviewing skills and learn the strategy of networking and personal branding.
+For undergraduate students, we offer BADM 301: Careers in the Global Economy, which provides an eight-week "how to" course that teaches each participant the nuts and bolts of job search while developing individual marketing materials for use in the student's search, including a professional resume.
+Students also develop interviewing skills, and learn the strategy of networking and personal branding.
 This course is required for all undergraduate students.

 For graduate students, this journey is navigated by a comprehensive, robust assessment tool that has been used in industry for more than 50 years: The Birkman Method©.
 Each student completes the Birkman Method© questionnaire within the first few weeks of school.
 Individual results are reviewed, evaluated and assessed in various contexts and at increasingly deeper levels throughout the series.